 These targets may be impacted by AB 1985; Contractor is solely responsible for verifying the applicable annual ROWP Targets.
 The state will provide updated ROWP Targets in the future, and Contractor will be responsible for satisfying those as provided herein.

-Member Agency Population Estimates
+PA_FC Population Estimates

-Member Agency population estimates shall be determined based on the most recent annual data reported by the California Department of Finance at www.dof.ca.gov/forecasting/demographics/estimates-e1/ .
+PA_FC population estimates shall be determined based on the most recent annual data reported by the California Department of Finance at www.dof.ca.gov/forecasting/demographics/estimates-e1/ .
 For the period of January 1, 2022 through December 31, 2026, the population estimates for 2021, which are presented above, shall be used for all subsequent computations required under this Exhibit Q.

 Adjustment to ROWP Targets

-In the event a Member Agency or its Designated Hauler elects to reduce the quantities of Qualifying Materials it delivers (as defined below) to the Facility, the following methodology shall be used to compute the ROWP Targets.
+In the event a PA_FC or its Designated Hauler elects to reduce the quantities of Qualifying Materials it delivers (as defined below) to the Facility, the following methodology shall be used to compute the ROWP Targets.

 Qualifying Materials

-Qualifying Materials shall include only Source Separated Green Waste, Source Separated Food Waste delivered to the Facility, and a portion of the Municipal Solid Waste directed to the Materials Recovery Facility for Processing by a Member Agency or their Designated Hauler corresponding to the Compostable organics fraction as defined in the most recent waste composition study results conducted by WPWMA.
+Qualifying Materials shall include only Source Separated Green Waste, Source Separated Food Waste delivered to the Facility, and a portion of the Municipal Solid Waste directed to the Materials Recovery Facility for Processing by a PA_FC corresponding to the Compostable organics fraction as defined in the most recent waste composition study results conducted by WPWMA.
 As of December 2023, the portion of Municipal Solid Waste deemed Compostable is 22.7%.
-No other residentially or commercially generated Wastes from within the jurisdictional boundaries of the Member Agency shall be included in determining the Qualifying Materials.
+No other residentially or commercially generated Wastes from within the jurisdictional boundaries of the PA_FC shall be included in determining the Qualifying Materials.

 Per Capita Delivery of Qualifying Materials

-WPWMA shall utilize data from its Gatehouse customer transaction database to determine the total Qualifying Materials received from the Member Agencies.
+WPWMA shall utilize data from its Gatehouse customer transaction database to determine the total Qualifying Materials received from the PA_FC.
 For the purposes of determining Contractor’s ROWP Targets for a given calendar year, WPWMA shall rely on Qualifying Material Tonnage data for the immediately preceding calendar year.

-For purposes of example only, the following table summarizes the total Qualifying Material Tonnage delivered by each Member Agency in calendar year 2022 which would be used for establishing Contractor’s calendar year 2023 ROWP Targets for each Member Agency.
+For purposes of example only, the following table summarizes the total Qualifying Material Tonnage delivered by each PA_FC in calendar year 2022 which would be used for establishing Contractor’s calendar year 2023 ROWP Targets for each PA_FC.